Self-organized hyperuniformity in a minimal model of population dynamics: Abstract

 \section{Abstract}

-We identify a novel scenario for hyperuniformity in a generic model of population dynamics that has been recently introduced to account for biological memory in the immune system and epigenetic inheritance.
-In this model, individuals' competition over a shared resource guides the population towards a critical steady state with prolonged individual life time.
-Here we uncover that the spatially extended model is characterized by hyperuniform density fluctuations.
-A hydrodynamic theory is derived by explicit coarse-graining, which shows good agreement with numerical simulations.
-Unlike previous models for non-equilibrium hyperuniform states, our model does not exhibit conservation laws, even when approaching criticality.
-Instead, we trace the emergence of hyperuniformity to the divergence of timescales close to criticality.
-These findings can have applications in engineering, cellular population dynamics and ecology.
+By generalizing a class of models recently introduced to account for protracted transients in biological systems, we identify a novel mechanism for hyperuniformity.
+In this model, competition of individuals over a shared resource serves as feedback that can asymptotically guide the population towards a critical steady state with divergent individual life time.
+We show that, in its spatially extended form, this many-body model exhibits hyperuniform density fluctuations.
+Through explicit coarse-graining, we develop a hydrodynamic theory that conforms closely with the results of stochastic simulations.
+Unlike previous models for non-equilibrium hyperuniform states, our model does not exhibit conservation laws, even in the asymptotic regime.
+Instead, hyperuniformity arises from the divergence of the range of the resource-mediated interactions.
+These findings may find applications in engineering, cellular population dynamics, and ecology.

-\emph{Introduction} -- Over the last two decades, hyperuniformity has been drawing increasing attention across multiple disciplinary fields \cite{torquatoLocalDensityFluctuations2003,torquatoHyperuniformStatesMatter2018,leiNonequilibriumDynamicHyperuniform2025}.
-It describes the remarkable property in which a system of particles is statistically disordered on short length scales, yet has vanishing density fluctuations at large scales, as typically found in zero-temperature crystals \cite{torquatoHyperuniformStatesMatter2018}.
-Formally, the variance of the number of particles $N\left(\ell\right)$ in a given domain of size $\ell$ scales sub-extensively with volume, defying generic central limit theorem arguments.
+\emph{Introduction} -- Over the past two decades, the phenomenon of hyperuniformity has drawn increasing attention across multiple contexts and disciplines~\cite{torquatoLocalDensityFluctuations2003,torquatoHyperuniformStatesMatter2018,leiNonequilibriumDynamicHyperuniform2025}.
+It represents the remarkable property whereby a system of particles is statistically disordered at short length scales, yet has vanishing density fluctuations at large scales, as in zero-temperature crystals~\cite{torquatoHyperuniformStatesMatter2018}.
+Formally, the variance of the number of particles $N(\ell)$ in a given domain of size $\ell$ scales sub-extensively with volume, defying generic central limit theorem arguments.
 Mathematically, this translates to the condition